-For a healthy low carb or Keto diet, fattier cuts of meat are best, especially when first transitioning to low carb/Keto, as they are more nutritious and more satisfying.
+For a healthy low carb/Keto and Paleo diet, fattier cuts of meat are best, especially when first transitioning to low carb/Keto, as they are more nutritious and more satisfying.
 (Once your body is good at fat burning, then reducing overall fat intake can help shift your body towards burning off more excess body fat, if needed.)

 Fun fact: just about every human culture throughout history (that we know of) preferentially cooked/cooks their meats bone-in – it makes them tastier, and more nutritious!

 As with your animal fats, whenever possible, choose pastured or wild animal products, as these are the most nutrient-dense and the least inflammatory.
 Visit www.eatwild.com or www.localharvest.org to find local sources.
 The proteins below are all good health-enhancing choices: